Kyrgyz President Ready To Resign After Approval Of New Cabinet

 Cholpon Jakupova, the head of the Adilet (Justice) Legal Clinic nongovernmental organization, told RFE/RL that Jeenbekov is responsible for the current power vacuum and the chaos.

 Jeenbekov, whose whereabouts are unknown, "turned a blind eye to all this and remained silent,” Jakupova said.
-He had an opportunity to resolve the situation on constitutional and legal grounds when the protests began on October 5.
+He had an opportunity to resolve the situation on constitutional and legal grounds when the protests began on October 5, Jakupova said.

 “In times of crisis, a politician's reaction must be as fast as lightning,” Jakupova said.